How do you keep cool and keep your heating and air conditioning costs in check if you have a sunroom?

 Venting air from one side of the sunroom to the other helps circulate the air, encouraging warmer air to move out of the space.
 The installation of a ceiling fan also helps prevent a buildup of heat.

 Your home’s sunroom should be a source of rest and relaxation this summer, not a sweltering hub of humidity.
-Connect with our team of friendly experts at Smoak’s Comfort Control at 843-556-9550 to ensure your sunroom is ready for the summer months.
+Connect with our team of friendly experts at Smoak’s Comfort Control online or call us at 843-556-9550 to ensure your sunroom is ready for the summer months.